Intel (Fortran, C, and C++)

 The Intel® compiler suite offers C, C++ and Fortran compilers with optimization features and multithreading capabilities, highly optimized performance libraries, and error-checking, security, and profiling tools.

-The Intel compiler suite is available on Edison, Carver, and Hopper.
+The Intel compiler suite is available on Cori.
+It is the default compiler on Cori.

-The Intel compiler suite is the default on Edison.
+The Intel compiler suite is the default on Cori.
 When you use the Cray ftn, cc, and CC wrappers, they will call the Intel compilers.

 Tips for Building Applications